NahomeYo/SPU_CSC3220_W25_T4/Notes_truongb.md

 -User entity has 1:N relationship with JournalEntry entity

 2 / 7:

 - Why do we need users to track the time they take on assignments?
 Perhaps to learn how to manage their time and be more productive?

+2 / 14:

+- Delete User Entity/Table.

+Schedule:
+scheduleId = Integer primary key

+Task:
+taskId = Integer primary key
+scheduleId = Integer foregin key

+Reflection:
+reflectionId - Integer primary key taskId = Integer foreign key

+2 / 16:

+isRecurring attribute is INTEGER data type and has constraints:

+- DEFAULT, set to 0

+- CHECK, checking if value is 0 (not recurring) or 1 (yes recurring)

+recurrencePattern is TEXT data type and has constraints:

+- CHECK, checking if value is one of these values (daily, weekly, monthly).
+These are the ONLY allowed values.